|

 The general facts about weight

-gain or loss are governed by a simple law of physics: if you consume more
+gain and reduction are governed by a simple law of physics: if you consume more

 calories as food than you expend in exercise, you will gain weight and